-As of June 30, 2020, the Company owned approximately 83.7% of the common shares of its subsidiary, Santa Fe, and Santa Fe owned approximately 68.8% of the common shares of Portsmouth Square, Inc. Intergroup also directly owns approximately 13.7% of the common shares of Portsmouth.
-The Company's principal sources of revenue continue to be derived from the general and limited partnership interests of its subsidiary, Portsmouth, in the Justice Investors limited partnership ("Justice" or the "Partnership"), rental income from its investments in multi-family and commercial real estate properties, and income received from investment of its cash and securities assets.
-Justice owns a 544-room hotel property located at 750 Kearny Street, San Francisco, California 94108, known as the "Hilton San Francisco Financial District" (the "Hotel" or the "Property") and related facilities, including a five-level underground parking garage.
+The Company's principal source of revenue continues to be derived from the investment of its 68.8% owned subsidiary, Portsmouth, in the Justice Investors Limited Partnership ("Justice" or the "Partnership") inclusive of hotel room revenue, food and beverage revenue, garage revenue, and revenue from other operating departments.
+The Company also generates income from its investments in multifamily real estate properties and from investment of its cash and securities assets.
+Justice owns the Hotel and related facilities, including a five-level underground parking garage.
 The financial statements of Justice have been consolidated with those of the Company.

-The Hotel is operated by the Partnership as a full-service Hilton brand hotel pursuant to a License Agreement with Hilton.
+The Hotel is operated by the Partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement (the "License Agreement") with Hilton.
 The Partnership entered into the License Agreement on December 10, 2004.
-The term of the License Agreement was for an initial period of 15 years commencing on the reopening date, upon completion of a major renovation, with an option to extend the License Agreement for another five years, subject to certain conditions.
-On June 26, 2015, the Partnership and Hilton entered into an amended franchise agreement which extended the License Agreement through 2030, modified the monthly royalty rate, extended geographic protection to the Partnership and also provided the Partnership certain key money cash incentives to be earned through 2030 in the form of a self-exhausting, interest free note.
-The key money cash incentive of \$4,750,000 was received on July 1, 2015.
+The term of the License Agreement was for an initial period of 15 years commencing on the opening date, with an option to extend the License Agreement for another five years, subject to certain conditions.
+On June 26, 2015, the Partnership and Hilton entered into an amended franchise agreement which extended the License Agreement through 2030, modified the monthly royalty rate, extended geographic protection to the Partnership and also provided the Partnership certain key money cash incentives to be earned through 2030.
+The key money cash incentives were received on July 1, 2015.
 As of June 30, 2020 and 2019, the balance of the note was \$3,008,000 and \$3,325,000, respectively, and are included in related party and other notes payable in the consolidated balance sheets.

-On February 1, 2017, Justice entered into a hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel with an effective takeover date of February 3, 2017.
-The term of HMA is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in the aggregate subject to certain conditions.
+On February 1, 2017, Justice entered into a Hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel and related facilities with an effective takeover date of February 3, 2017.
+The term of HMA is for an initial period of ten years commencing on the takeover date and automatically renews for an additional year not to exceed five years in aggregate subject to certain conditions.
 The HMA also provides for Interstate to advance a key money incentive fee to the Hotel for capital improvements in the amount of \$2,000,000 under certain terms and conditions described in a separate key money agreement.
 As of June 30, 2020 and 2019, balance of the key money including accrued interests are \$1,009,000 and \$2,049,000, respectively, and are included in restricted cash in the consolidated balance sheets.
 As of June 30, 2020 and 2019, balance of the unamortized portion of the key money are \$1,646,000 and \$1,896,000, respectively, and are included in the related party notes payable in the consolidated balance sheets.
 On October 25, 2019, Interstate merged with Aimbridge Hospitality, North America's largest independent hotel management firm.
 With the completion of the merger, the newly combined company will be positioned under the Aimbridge Hospitality name in the Americas.